rcrjr97/PersonalWebsite/README.md

 # personal-website
-A personal website created using Django, HTML5, CSS3 and Bootstrap
+A personal website created using Django, HTML5, CSS3, Bootstrap and AWS s3 for content delivery.